lundstroem/snibbetracker/res/readme.txt

 - will remember the last filename you saved as (or loaded) when going in to the save/load screen.
 - safety pass so you don't accidentally save over an existing song, or load a new song when you have a currently unsaved one.
 - first param of PWM effect control modulation depth if the second param (speed) is present.
-- changed default instrument envelop to one with fast attack.
+- changed default instrument envelope to one with fast attack.
 - make config file with default save/load path, buffersize etc.
 - optimize to use less CPU while running (passive rendering).
 - export songs to .wav.